marcmesafervfx/MMF_Hou_VEXSnippetLoader/README.md

 **VEXSnippetTool** is much more than just a tool.
 With its advanced features, it allows you to manage your VEX code in a more efficient way:

 ### 🌐 Libraries:
-- **Online:** Access the famous *VEX Snippet Library* and automatically reload the snippets when they are updated.
+- **Online:** Access the *VEX Snippet Library* and automatically reload the snippets when they are updated.
 - **Personal:** Create and organize your own snippets with full flexibility.

 ### ⚙️ Functionality: